-This week we've already discussed how to buy and store a lobster and tasted soft shell lobsters blind against hard shells (hint: we unanimously preferred soft shells).
-Now the real question: what's the best way to cook them?
+This week, we've already discussed how to buy and store a lobster and tasted soft-shell lobsters blind against hard-shells (we unanimously preferred soft-shells).
+Now the real question: What's the best way to cook them?
 Boiling?
 Steaming?
 Roasting?
 And what about killing the sucker before you do it?
 Should they be boiled alive?
 Frozen to death?
 Bludgeoned with a rubber chicken?

 Let's take a look at all of those questions (except the chicken one, silly).

 The Best Way to Kill a Lobster

 Let's get one thing straight: Lobsters aren't humans.
 They aren't even mammals, or fish.
 Their anatomy is much more similar to that of, say, a cockroach or a beetle, grown to gargantuan proportions because they live a life unfettered by gravity at the bottom of the ocean.

 That said, lobsters do have nerves, and a very real (if very primitive) nervous system that can react to outside stimuli.
 Current research is unclear on whether or not their brains have the capacity to process such stimuli as pain and undergo emotional trauma when it's administered (a feeling we'd refer to as "suffering"), but many people still like to minimize the chance that the creature is suffering before it's consumed.

 The fastest way to kill a lobster is the same way you'd dispatch zombies in a Walking Dead scenario: stab it in the head.

 Press the tip of a knife in the crack that you'll find set slightly behind the eyes on the head, and press down firmly and quickly, splitting the head completely in half.
 This will instantly sever the main nerve ganglia in the lobster's carapace—though it does nothing to the ganglia around the rest of its body, which is why you'll see its tail and claws continue to move for a long time after the lobster has been dispatched—as well as most of its vital organs.